Italy, the Deep South & Sicily Tour

 Day 2: To Alberobello in the Puglia region

-Day 3: Alberobello sightseeing, wine tasting and 'My Time'
+Day 3: Alberobello sightseeing, 'My Time' and wine tasting

 This morning we are joined by a local guide who will take us on a walking tour of this remarkable ‘bee hive’ town.
 In the afternoon we will enjoy a relaxing tasting of local wines.
 The rest of your afternoon and evening are at leisure.